sandermak/branchandbound.net/_posts/2016-08-30-java9-modularity-oreilly-early-access-release.md

 ### Moving on
 The process of writing Java 9 Modularity is quite challenging, since the final specifications of the module system have not been nailed down yet.
 Even before the Early Access release we already had some re-writing to do based on developments in the [JDK 9 Jigsaw](https://jdk9.java.net/jigsaw/) prototype.
-We are very much indebted to Alan Bateman and Alex Buckly from the Oracle JDK team, who have been graciously reviewing our work and provided valuable feedback.
+We are very much indebted to Alan Bateman and Alex Buckley from the Oracle JDK team, who have been graciously reviewing our work and provided valuable feedback.
 Obviously Paul and I will stay on top of any developments in the period until the specification is stable, which is hopefully not too far off.

 We are writing this book because we truly believe modular development is an enabler of both agile and reliable application development.
 Through this book, we want to show how you can take advantage of age-old principles of modularity in the shiny new version of Java.
 Please let us know what you think of the [Java 9 Modularity Early Access](http://shop.oreilly.com/product/0636920049494.do) release.
-It's through feedback of early adopters like you we can shape the book into a useful resource for the Java community.
+It's through feedback of early adopters like you we can shape the book into a useful resource for the whole Java community.

 The final release of the book is still set for February 2017, right ahead of the Java 9 GA release.
 Meanwhile, follow [@javamodularity](https://twitter.com/javamodularity) for interesting news about the Java 9 module system and updates on the book!